jbkordass/lightweight-pipeline/doc/quickstart.rst

 Pipeline_Data
 ~~~~~~~~~~~~~

-The abstract `Pipeline_Data` class is used to manage the data that flows through the pipeline.
+The abstract :class:`lw_pipeline.Pipeline_Data` class is used to manage the data that flows through the pipeline.
-As of now, the pipeline comes with a `Pipeline_MNE_BIDS_Data` class that is used to handle MNE-BIDS data.
+As of now, the pipeline comes with a :class:`lw_pipeline.Pipeline_MNE_BIDS_Data` class that is used to handle MNE-BIDS data.

 We refer to the :doc:`minimal example<minimal_example>` for a more detailed explanation.